 Summer visitors looking to experience the quieter side of Cook County should consider taking a trip in winter.
 The slower pace is refreshing – leaving you time to focus on your friends, family and yourself.

-- Snowshoe on the Superior Hiking Trail.
-Best known as a premier summer hiking destination, the infamous Superior Hiking Trail is the perfect spot to explore on snowshoes.
+Snowshoe on the Superior Hiking Trail or within the BWCAW.
+Best known as a premier summer hiking and paddling destination, the infamous Superior Hiking Trail is the perfect spot to explore on snowshoes.

-- Embrace hygge.
+Embrace hygge.
 Cook County has long been ahead this trend.
 The lifestyle in northern Minnesota is all about staying cozy, savoring the moment and stoking the fire.
 And speaking of fire, don’t miss the hygge fireplace tour in February.

-- Ski at Lutsen Mountains.
+Alpine Ski & Snowboard.
 Often the first to open and last to close, Lutsen Mountains not only offers the best skiing and snowboarding in the Midwest but also more ski days than anywhere else in the region.
 Also, the Summit Express Gondola to the top of Moose Mountain provides spectacular mountain top views to skiers and non-skiers all year-round.